 If your lap starts producing fine scratches, clean it off with a clean paper towel wetted with alcohol.
 This usually fixes the problem.

-ORDER Books & Videos Catalog Index Whats New Email Lists Return Policy Contact Us
+ORDER Books Catalog Index Whats New Email Lists Return Policy Testimonials Contact Us